Messages from the CEO

 A Message from Price Electric CEO William L. Caynor Sr.

-Welcome to all member/owners, non-members and potential members!
-Price Electric Cooperative is a small electrical cooperative serving 9,118 members in nine counties, situated in rural north central Wisconsin.
-The region is one of Wisconsin’s hidden treasures with more outdoor activities than any one person can do in several days.
+Welcome to all member/owners, non-members, and potential members!
+Price Electric Cooperative is a 79-year-old electrical cooperative serving 9,226 members within nine counties nestled in rural north central Wisconsin.
+The region is one of Wisconsin’s hidden treasures with more outdoor activities than any one person can do in a given day.
 Many of you have chosen this part of the country as your home, and others, 45% of our membership, have chosen to enjoy the comforts offered on a seasonal basis.

-Price Electric is a distribution Cooperative with six substations belonging to Dairyland Power Cooperative (DPC) and a seventh owned by Xcel.
+Price Electric is a distribution cooperative served by six substations belonging to Dairyland Power Cooperative and a seventh owned by Xcel Energy.
 The transmission lines serving these substations are owned and operated by Xcel.
-For those of you not familiar with distribution systems, it is the last phase of bringing electricity to the member.
-That means that Price doesn’t generate and transfer the energy to this part of the state, but rather purchases the generated energy from Dairyland Power Cooperative and compensates DPC for the use of the transmission lines and substations that connect to our distribution system.
+For those of you not familiar with distribution systems, it is the last chapter of delivering electricity to the member/owner.
+That means that Price Electric doesn’t generate and transfer the high-voltage energy to this part of the state, but rather we purchase from Dairyland Power Cooperative the energy consumed, capacity utilized, the transmission lines operated, and the substations that connect to our distribution system.
+As many of you are members/owners of Price Electric Cooperative, the Cooperative is a member/owner of Dairyland Power Cooperative.

-Our mission statement “to provide access to safe, reliable, and affordable electric services,” is the core of the Board and staff thinking, for the development and execution through strategic planning, annual budgeting and a five-year work-plan.
+Our mission statement “to provide access to safe, reliable, and affordable electric services,” is the core of the Board of Directors and staff ideology and decision-making, for the development and execution of strategic planning, annual budgeting, and our five-year workplan.
 Member satisfaction is important to us, so we want to hear from you in good and bad times.
 Let us know what you’re thinking so that we can enhance our service to you.
-The membership survey conducted in 2013 illustrated that cost and reliability were major factors of interest and sometimes concern.
-Price Electric has a lean and superb staff of professionals dedicated to maximizing system enhancements and monitoring to ensure reliability at minimal expense.
-We are just one year away from completing the Cooperative’s first seven-year cycle of right-of-way clearing.
-Trees are the number one cause of outages and lengthen restoration times because of access or obstruction.
-A seven-year cycle of pole and underground equipment inspections, system improvements and new electronic equipment installations to better regulate system performance assures that dependability and reliability will improve from previous metrics.
+The membership survey conducted last year illustrated that cost and reliability were major factors of interest and sometimes concern.
+Price Electric has a lean and first-rate staff of professionals dedicated to maximizing the benefits to you and applying preventive measures to the system to ensure reliability at minimal expense.
+Last year we completed our first in the history of the Cooperative, seven-year cycle of right-of-way clearing.
+Trees are the number one cause of outages in the Northwoods and also lengthen restoration times because of access or obstruction from identification.
+A seven-year cycle of pole and underground equipment inspections, system improvements, and new electronic equipment installations to better regulate and optimize system performance has increased our dependability and reliability and minimized the numbers of members affected.

-If you like solitude or even camaraderie in the outdoors where four wheelers and boats are heard more often than cars, this is the place for you.
-The northern scenery in autumn when the leaves turn will take your breath away.
+If you like solitude or camaraderie of the outdoors where four wheelers and boats are heard more often than cars, this is the place for you.
+The northern scenery in autumn when the leaves are naturally evolving will take your breath away.
+If you’re not here already, we hope to see you soon.

 More Messages From the CEO: